Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 FX Banks
 ========

-There are three FX Banks that can run up to four plugins each.
-The first plugin slot can also be a Max-native audio effect from the `RNBO Guitar Pedals package <https://rnbo.cycling74.com/explore/rnbo-pedals>`_.
+There are three FX Banks that run up to four plugins each.
+The first plugin slot can instead be a Max-native audio effect from the `RNBO Guitar Pedals package <https://rnbo.cycling74.com/explore/rnbo-pedals>`_.

 The FX Banks are represented in the main window like so: